U.S. Geological Survey Manual

 (4) In cases of imminent danger, suspend operations until the hazard can be eliminated or controlled.

-(7) Inform employees who report hazardous conditions on the status of planned and actual corrective action.
+(6) Inform employees who report unsafe or hazardous conditions on the status of planned and actual corrective action(s).

 (1) Assist managers and supervisors in establishing employee awareness and administering programs for reporting and abating unsafe or unhealthful conditions.

-D. USGS or Contract Employees or their Representatives.
-Report unsafe or unhealthful conditions or procedures to the responsible supervisor.
-The supervisor shall report accidents and
+I. USGS Employees, Contract Employees or their Representatives, Students and Volunteers.
+Report unsafe or unhealthful conditions to their supervisor.